Helicobacter pylori

 Health and Hydroelectric Dams

-I am working on exploring the variation in stress-related hormonal patterns in women impacted by the development of the Thwake Multipurpose Dam in Makueni Kenya.
+I am working on exploring the variation in stress-related hormonal patterns in women impacted by the development of the Thwake Multipurpose Dam in Makueni, Kenya.
 I analyzed salivary cortisol concentrations while working as a Summer Undergraduate Research Assistant (SURA) for Northwestern Institute for Policy Research.

 Social Cohesion and Greenspace